h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Link**: Select a link function (Identity, Family_Default, Logit, Log, or Inverse).

-- **Balance_classes**: Oversample the minority classes to balance the class distribution.
-This option is not selected by default.
-This option is only applicable for classification.
-Majority classes can be undersampled to satisfy the Max\_after\_balance\_size parameter.

-- **Use\_all\_factor\_levels**: Check this checkbox to use all factor levels in the possible set of predictors; if you enable this option, sufficient regularization is required.
-By default, the first factor level is skipped.

 - **Prior**: Specify prior probability for y ==1.
 Use this parameter for logistic regression if the data has been sampled and the mean of response does not reflect reality.
 The default value is 0.

 - **Max\_active_\predictors**: Specify the maximum number of active predictors during computation.
 This value is used as a stopping criterium to prevent expensive model building with many predictors.